 It is expected that at least 28 days prior to your expiry date, you will make an application to transition to Full Registration.

-To transition to Full Registration prior to the expiry of Non-Practising Registration, please complete a Transition to Full Registration (eForm) available via Teacher Login.
+To transition to Full Registration prior to the expiry of Non-Practising Registration, please complete a Transition to Full Registration (online form) available via Teacher Login.

 One of the essential requirements for Full Registration is that the teacher must be able to demonstrate that they have met the Professional Standards for Teachers in Western Australia (Professional Standards) at the Proficient Level.